 The Argotist Online

-1996 and ran for four years.
-Nick Watson devised and edited The Argotist magazine,
+for four years.
+Nick Watson devised and edited the magazine, and Jeffrey Side was

 funded by Liverpool University and Arts Council England, and had national